 Breast Reconstruction in Jacksonville, FL

 Breast cancer treatment can give you a new lease on life, but the effects of having your breasts removed may be detrimental to your femininity and self-esteem.
-Breast reconstruction by board-certified plastic surgeon, Dr. Obi, serving Jacksonville, St. Augustine, Jacksonville Beach, Neptune Beach, Ponte Vedra Beach and surrounding areas of Florida, helps women regain their natural breast shape.
+Breast reconstruction by Board Certified Plastic Surgeon Dr. John Obi serving Jacksonville, St. Augustine, Jacksonville Beach, Neptune Beach, Ponte Vedra Beach, Atlantic Beach and surrounding areas of Florida, helps women regain their natural breast shape.

 What is Breast Reconstruction?

-Breast reconstruction after mastectomy is performed at Jacksonville Plastic Surgery by board certified plastic surgeon Dr. Obi.
+Breast reconstruction after mastectomy is performed at Jacksonville Plastic Surgery by Board Certified Plastic Surgeon Dr. John Obi.
 Breast reconstruction is typically performed under general anesthesia as an outpatient procedure.
-If reconstruction is timed with the mastectomy, Dr. Obi will coordinate with your general surgeon to perform the initial stage at the time of the mastectomy, usually in a hospital setting.
+If reconstruction is timed with the mastectomy, Dr. John Obi will coordinate with your general surgeon to perform the initial stage at the time of the mastectomy, usually in a hospital setting.
 The procedure is generally completed within 2 to 3 hours, depending on the actual procedures required.

 What are the Benefits of Breast Reconstruction?